 - Have trip insurance of some sort and understand the coverage.
 With many credit cards offering travel insurance it may not be necessary to purchase anything additional, but you should understand what’s included and what’s not so you can make educated, cost conscious decisions if something goes wrong.

 Amanda Emmerling – Toddling Traveler

-To plan a ‘fight-free’ travel, me and my partner always ensure to communicate each other’s expectations beforehand regarding the activities to do and places to visit.
-Once that is sorted, we divide all the tasks, where me being the one who books for everything and my partner manages the immigration documentations, insurance and trip finances ensuring that we never run out of cash.
+To plan a ‘fight-free’ travel, my partner and I always ensure to communicate with each other’s expectations beforehand regarding the activities to do and places to visit.
+Once that is sorted, we divide all the tasks, where me being the one who books for everything and my partner manages the immigration documentation, insurance, and trip finances ensuring that we never run out of cash.

 16. Learn Each Other’s Travel Styles

 “There is nothing more special than traveling with your partner.
 However, it is not always sunshine and rainbows.
 One of the best tips we can give fellow travel couples is to know each other’s travel style.

 You may know each other’s lifestyle at home, but traveling is another territory altogether.
 It is important to talk to each other about what you want out of your trip.

 Does someone want to go with the flow and relax?
 Or does someone want to plan everything out by the hour and do enjoy every site?
 For us, it’s both.
 One wants to go with the flow while the other wants to make sure we optimize our time.
 Discuss our trip together on how we can accommodate both of our travel styles.